jebb2108/oop_learning/README.md

-# oop_learning
+oop_learning

-# Here, I`m working on my mastering knowledge of OOP learning in Python from Irv Kalbs book.
+Hello there!
+I`m working on mastering my knowledge of OOP practices in Python.
+I learn new technics  from Irv Kalb's book.

-# So, it is very important part of programming, and, obviously, I am in need to understand this field better.
+So, it is very important part of programming, and, obviously, I am in need to understand this field better.